lavawallet/lava-relay-node/README.md

 ### TODO

-Add oracles and render them on web server
+1. Add oracles and render them on web server
+2. Allow for lava packets to be POSTed in and render them on web server